On this page

 Why it matters

-#- Receive a Receipt Notice (a related form) confirming the form submission.
+#- Receipt Notice (a related form) is issued after submission.

 Verification

-#This guide is based on official Department of State instructions for DS-157 and is updated with any changes in form editions or filing procedures.
+#This guide is based on official Department of State instructions for DS-157 and is updated with changes to form editions or filing rules.
 Always confirm current requirements on the official Department of State website.

 FAQs